 I would do it as the first thing after you enter the park because it’s going to be a good sweat.
 Afterward, you can just refresh and relax in the pools.

 It’s a beautiful 30 mins hike although a bit strenuous.
-I made the mistake to go on my flip-flops, a very bad mistake, cause it’s slippery and you risk to fall and twist your ankle.
-It’s doable, I survived, no matter how clumsy I am, so everybody can do it, it’s just not that comfortable and you need to pay extra attention to your steps.
+I made the mistake to go on my flip-flops, a very bad mistake, cause it’s slippery and you risk falling and twist your ankle.
+It’s doable, though.
+I survived, no matter how clumsy I am, so everybody can do it, it’s just not that comfortable and you need to pay extra attention to where you are stepping.

 Once you get up there the view is just breathtaking, exactly how is in the pictures, or even more beautiful and real.
 It will make all your efforts worth it.